 You do not need to peel the tomatoes to make tomato soup.
 The peels will break into tiny bits in the blender or Vitamix.

-You can thicken your tomato soup with tomato paste if you want to make it thicker.
+If you want to thicken your tomato soup, you can add tomato paste.
 I would add 2 tablespoons to the tomato mixture in the blender.

 More Gluten Free Soup Recipes: